rezapourian/studbudget/README.md

 goals, and ultimately achieve financial independence.
 We are committed to leveraging the capabilities of C# and the Windows platform to create a solution that makes financial empowerment accessible to everyone.
-What We Want to Do
+# What We Want to Do
 Our goal is to design and implement a comprehensive financial management solution that provides a seamless experience for users.
 The software will combine the power of C# and the .NET framework for Windows to offer a reliable and user-friendly platform.
 Users will be able to set, track, and achieve savings and investment goals, and they can trust that their financial data is protected by robust security measures

+# Requirements
+To utilize this C# software effectively, ensure that you have the following:

+1. Visual Studio: This project is developed using Visual Studio, a powerful integrated development environment (IDE) for C# and other programming languages.
+You can download Visual Studio from the official Microsoft website.

+2. .NET Framework: Make sure you have the required .NET Framework version installed on your system.
+This software is compatible with .NET Framework [insert version here] or higher.

-# Team Members:
+# Team Members
 Elias Adibi
 Shirin Lari
 Mahya Amirkhani